 Turn Off the Water Supply:

-Shut off the main water supply to your home to prevent additional water from entering the frozen pipes.
-You’ll typically find the main shut-off valve near the water meter.
+Shut off the main water supply to your home (stop tap) to prevent additional water from entering the frozen pipes.
+Make sure you know where your stop tap is and that it is functioning for emergencies.
 If your home has individual shut-off valves for different sections, you can use those to isolate the affected area.
+If you have a well pump, turn it off to prevent it from running dry and burning out.

 Open the Affected Taps